yk-liu/yk-liu.github.io/_posts/2019-03-11-Lie-Group-as-Differential-Manifold/2019-03-11-Lie-Group-as-Differential-Manifold.md

 ## Completeness: Existence of Integral Curves Everywhere

 Note that the existence of a vector field's integral curve defined for a short interval, at a single point is a somewhat weak (if not trivial) requirement.
-If for a vector field, an integral curve defined on $\R$ can be found on any point in $G$, such vector field is called **complete**.
+If for a vector field, an integral curve defined on $\R$ can be found on any point in $G$, such a vector field is **complete**.

 Any left-invariant vector fields on a Lie group are complete.